 While there are limited treatment facilities in the immediate area, there are many in surrounding regions that specialize in various forms of addiction and abuse rehab and recovery services.

-Bowling Green battles high rates of opioid abuse.
-Opioid abuse typically originates from medical patients seeking pain relief from doctors.
-They are prescribed medications to help, but quickly begin to depend on the euphoric effects of the medication and may take more than prescribed.
+Bowling Green battles high rates of Opioid abuse and with the onset and continuation of the COVID-19 pandemic, numbers continue to creep up.
+Often, Opioid abuse originates from prescribed pain medications (like like Oxycodone, Morphine, Methadone and Hydrocodone) wherein the individual discovers the euphoric effects of the drug and thus takes more than prescribed.
 Patients, now addicted to the substance, may find alternate drugs that provide equal or more powerful effects.
-In instances where patients are overprescribed prescription opioids, they most often eventually turn to heroin.
+In instances where patients are overprescribed prescription opioids, they may eventually turn to Heroin.